 EXPONDIST

-The EXPONDIST function calculates the exponential distribution for a given value of x, with a specified parameter lambda that represents the rate of the exponential distribution.
-This function is commonly used in statistical analysis to model the time between independent events occurring at a constant average rate.
+The EXPONDIST function calculates the exponential distribution for a given x-value with a specified lambda parameter.
+It is used to model the time between independent events occurring at a constant rate.
+This function is useful in statistical analysis.

 Syntax 🔗